rq-Chen/Singh2020PreProc/README.md

 Modified by Ruiqi Chen (2023).

 `SuperMessy/` contains all codes.
 We tried to built the dependency tree and move each package into specific folder.
-We put all dependencies into the `[PackageName]/utilities` directory.
+We put all dependencies into the `[PackageName]/utilities` directory, including:

+- The external package `DVARS`.
+- The external package `FSLNets`.
+- Some atlas files.

 Apart from those, you also need to download `fieldtrip` and specify the fieldtrip directory at the beginning of `MyStartServerDT.m`.

-You also need `FSL` if DVARS files are not available.
+~~You also need `FSL` if DVARS files are not available.~~ (maybe not needed with DVARS package)

-Current availabel HCP data on the WUSTL NIL cluster:
+Current available HCP data on the WUSTL NIL cluster:

 ```bash
 /net/10.20.145.164/HCPpackages02/unzip/1200subject